 Income waivers for scholarships

-From 11 May 2004, all non-discretionary fee-waiver and fee-pay scholarships are not counted as income for social security purposes.
+All non-discretionary fee-waiver and fee-pay scholarships are not counted as income for social security purposes.

 A fee-waiver scholarship is one where an educational institution reduces or waives part or all of the course charge or fee.
 A fee-pay scholarship is one provided by other organisations to pay for tuition fees.
 Non-discretionary scholarships are scholarships that do not provide any choice to students over how the scholarship can be used.
 The scholarship must be for the purpose of waiving or paying a course fee or charge.